BMark1213/The-Anachronism-Campaign/NPCs/Core Main Story NPCs/High Deities/Gods/Elysara (Goddess of Spirit).md

 Rules over all the other gods

-Goddess of Spirit, Life, Peace, Faith, Imagination, Time, Dreams, Learning, Wisdom, Memories, and Love
+Goddess of Spirit, Life, Peace, Faith, Imagination, Time, Dreams, Learning, Wisdom, Memories, Adaptability, and Love